26th Feb 2006

 greatest art, music, poetry and architecture that the world has ever

-faith the Church held the money-bags.
-When the same artists (many of
+the Church held the money-bags.
+When the same artists (many of them

 Yours truly,